Jabster28/bewm.js/docs/mac_shell.md

 ## Port and IP Setup

-In this repo, I use the website `jabster28.myddns.me`, which allows me to have a static address while still having a dynamic IP.
-Therefore, if you wish to use this yourself, you need to replace it with your public IP (assuming you have a static one) or get a free domain at [no-ip](https://www.noip.com/).
+In my examples, I reference the port number 5555 and use the website `jabster28.myddns.me` (which allows me to have a static address while still having a dynamic IP), so if you wish to use this yourself, you need to replace the config with your port number and public IP (assuming you have a static one, or get a free domain at [no-ip.com](https://www.noip.com/)).
+You can do this by running `yarn dev` in the project directory and selecting 'config', then 'hidden shell'

 ## Local `socat`